arnsteio/OpenSCAD-workshop-2018-02/01-intro.md

 The ["Japanese hirajiro castle"](https://www.thingiverse.com/thing:16862) reuses code extensively - it appears to be a complex model, but is actually fairly simple.

-![alt text](bilder/3d-space-wrench.jpg "Wrench 3d printed on the International Space Station") *Wrench 3d printed on the International Space Station*
+![alt text](bilder/3d-space-wrench.jpg "Wrench 3d printed on the International Space Station") *Barry Wilmore shows off a ratchet wrench made with a 3-D printer on the International Space Station.
+Credits: NASA*

 ## Tools of the trade
 1. Design